sebivenlo/ESD-2023-Springboot/code/assignment.md

 ### 8. Bonus Challenges

 - **Projections**:
-    - Create a projection for the Book entity to show an overview with .
+    - Create a projection for the Book entity to show an overview with information about the author, title and publish date
 - **Event Handling**:
     - Implement an `@RepositoryEventHandler` for Book to log actions on certain events.
 The base handler is available [here.](src/main/java/com/example/esdworkshop/event/BookEventHandler.java)
+- **Implement Historical Data Tracking**
+    - Create a `HistoricalLoanRecord` entity.
+    - Modify `LoanService` to record historical data.
+    - Implement a `HistoricalLoanRecordRepository`.
+    - Create a `HistoricalLoanRecordController` with endpoints for:
+        - Retrieving all historical loan records.
+        - Getting historical records for specific books/borrowers.
+        - Fetching records within a date range.

 ## Guidelines